kubewarden/rfc/rfc/0022-policy-lifecycle.md

 ### Policy Status

+#### Status Conditions

-We will use the [status condition](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) convention to report the status of the policy.
+We will use the [status conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) convention to report the status of the policy.
 The status condition struct will be extended to include the replica number.
 The approach of extending the status condition struct is already used in the Kubernetes codebase, for example in the [Pod conditions](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions).